Tabzz98/quickcheck-demo/README.md

 # quickcheck-demo

-This is a demostration of property-based testing in Haskell.
+This is a demonstration of property-based testing in Haskell.

 To run this demo, you'll need a working installation of the [Haskell Platform](https://www.haskell.org/platform/).